10 Signs It Isn’t Safe for Your Loved One to Age in Place

 2. Missed or excessive doctor/hospital visits

 Many people, regardless of age, have missed a doctor’s appointment due to a scheduling conflict or a similar situation.
-However, if your aging loved one repeatedly misses appointments, it could point to a larger issue like memory loss or even fear of driving.
+However, if your aging loved one repeatedly misses appointments, it could point to a larger issue like memory loss or even a fear of driving.
 An excessive number of doctor or hospital visits can also point to senior health issues.

 3. Unexplained weight loss